offici5l/offici5l.github.io/_articles/mi-cn-unlock.md

 ## Warning

-This method was discovered on February 28, 2025.
 Xiaomi may patch this method at any time.
 Last verified: April 22, 2025.